unlock-protocol/unlock/unlock-protocol-com/blog/new-docs.md

 ---
 title: Unlock Docs Upgrade
-subTitle: Unlock Protocol have made signifigant improvements in documenation of the protocol.
+subTitle: We've made significant upgrades in documentation of the Unlock Protocol
 authorName: Angela Steffens
 publishDate: August 1, 2022
-description: Unlock Protocol
+description: Unlock Protocol has made significant upgrades in its developer documentation.
 image: /images/blog/new-docs/new-docs-header.png
 ---
 Here at Unlock, we've been working hard at pushing out new features to the protocol, integrations, plug-ins, and tooling.
 Now we've upgraded our developer docs, too.
 Let's take a look at precisely what's changed!